 Before you invest a single rupee, really think about what you hope to achieve with your investment.
 Knowing what your goal is, will definitely help you to choose better investment options and will also enable you to make smarter investment decisions along the way!

-It is safer to invest your money in such investment options that will give you returns slowly over time and can be used for your future goals like retirement, a child’s education or child’s marriage.
+It is safer to invest your money in such investment options that will give you returns slowly over time and can be used for your future goals like retirement, a child’s education, or a child’s marriage.

 Your goals might be different from above mentioned few and you can choose the investment asset accordingly.
 But here, I want to share my personal concern and that is the goal of getting rich overnight.
-Too often, people start investing money with dreams of becoming rich overnight.
-This is impossible. am I wrong?
+Too often, people start investing money with dreams of becoming rich overnight and this is impossible.
+Let me know in the comment section if I am wrong.

 It is really a very bad idea to start investing in hopes of becoming very rich overnight.
 However, if your investment goal is to get rich quickly, you should learn as much about high-yield, short-term investing before starting with investments.
-You should keep in mind that higher returns come with higher risk.
-And before diving into an investment you should know your risk profile.
+You should keep in mind that higher returns come with higher risks.
+Further, before diving into an investment you should know your risk profile too.

 You can classify yourself as one of the below-defined types of investors before Investing in the Market.

 - Conservative investors – Conservative investors often invest in cash that means they invest their money in interest-bearing savings accounts, fixed deposits, mutual funds, Provident Funds, and SIPs.
-These investments are very safe investments carrying a very low risk and grow over a long period of time.
+These investments considered as safe investments carrying a very low risk and grow over a long period of time.
 That is why these are called low-risk investments and investors choose these investment options called Conservative Investors.

 - Moderate investors – Moderate Investors often invest in cash, bonds, and sometimes invest in the stock market.
 This type of investing usually carries low or moderate risks.
 Moderate investors often also invest in real estate and commodities assuming that it is a low-risk investment asset.